Level 3 Apprenticeship Standard in Advanced Carpentry & Joinery

 - determining the best way of carrying out work and ensuring this is clearly communicated

-- interpreting technical specifications and ensure compliance with relevant legislation/guidance
+- interpreting technical specifications and ensuring compliance with relevant legislation/guidance

 - selecting the required quantity and quality of resources required